simonemberton/Introduction_to_Creative_Coding/Week_18/README.md

 }
 ```

-It should look like this, with 21 markers per hand.
+Your sketch should look like this, with 21 markers per hand.

 The markers and video image are drawn on every frame, making it look like the circles are tracking the hand as it moves.